Jozef Israëls: Early life

 He was born in Groningen to Jewish parents.
 His father, Hartog Abraham Israëls, was a money changer and intended for Jozef to be a businessman.
-His mother was Mathilda Salomon née Polack, and she hoped that Jozef would become a rabbi.
+His mother, Mathilda Salomon née Polack, hoped he would become a rabbi.
 When he was eleven years old, he attended Minerva Academy in Groningen and began to study painting.

 He subsequently continued his studies in Amsterdam, studying at the Royal Academy for Fine Arts, which later became the State Academy for Fine Arts.
 He was a pupil of Jan Kruseman and attended the drawing class at the academy.
 From September 1845 until May 1847 he was in Paris, working in the history painter François-Édouard Picot's studio and taking classes at the Ecole des Beaux-Arts under James Pradier, Horace Vernet, and Paul Delaroche.
 He returned to Amsterdam in September 1845, where he resumed his studies at the Academy until May 1847.
 Israëls remained in Amsterdam until 1870, when he moved to The Hague and became a leading member of the Hague School of landscape painters.